fei6409/log-highlight.nvim/README.md

 # log-highlight.nvim

-A simple and lightweight Neovim plugin that brings syntax highlighting to general log files and provides straight-forward configuration to manage the log file type detection.
+A simple and lightweight Neovim plugin that brings syntax highlighting to generic log files and provides straight-forward configuration to manage the log file type detection.

 ![preview-1](./doc/images/kernel-log.png)